 If the QSE’s intent is to operate the SWGR in another grid, the QSE shall submit its COP to report the status as “EMRSWGR”, for the hours when the Resource operating in non-ERCOT grid.

-If the QSE’s intent is to operate the SWGR Off-Line, the QSE shall submit its COP as one of the following to reflect the Resource’s Off-Line status: “OFFNS”, “OFF”, “EMR”, as described in Protocol Section 3.9.1 (5) (b) (ii).
+If the QSE’s intent is to operate the SWGR Off-Line, the QSE shall submit its COP as one of the following to reflect the Resource’s Off-Line status: “OFF” or “EMR”, as described in Protocol Section 3.9.1 (5) (b) (ii).
 Resource status code of OUT in COP should be used when the Resource is on outage.

 As describe in Section 3.2, the QSE representing a Combined Cycle Train (CCT) is required to submit its COP for each Combined Cycle Generation Resource (CCGR) (i.e. each CCT operating configuration) in each operating hour, to reflect the intended operating conditions of CCT.